nestjsplus/test-auth-chapter-sample/README.md

 $ npm install @nestjs/jwt passport-jwt
 ```

 The `@nest/jwt` package (see more [here](https://github.com/nestjs/jwt)) is a utility package that helps with JWT manipulation.
-The `passport-jwt` is the Passport package that implements JWT authentication.
+The `passport-jwt` package is the Passport package that implements JWT authentication.

 #### Define API module and routes